Claypot rice

 Claypot rice (煲仔飯 (bou1 zai2 faan6)), sometimes translated as "rice casserole", is a Chinese traditional dinner eaten widely in Guangdong in Southern China as well as the Chinese communities of Malaysia, Indonesia, Singapore and Thailand.

 The rice is presoaked, or in some cases par-cooked, and finished in the claypot with other ingredients which then flavor the rice.
-The rice develops a crust similar to that in Korean dolsot bibimbap or Iranian “tahdig” and Spanish paella.
+The bottom develops a scorched rice crust similar to that in Korean dolsot bibimbap or Iranian “tahdig” and Spanish paella.
 It is commonly served with chicken, Chinese sausage and vegetables in some regions, but most restaurants offer a customizable dish with many protein options.

-Traditionally, the cooking is done over a charcoal stove, giving the dish a distinctive flavour.
+Traditionally, the dish is cooked over a charcoal stove, giving it a distinctive flavor.
 Some places serve it with thick, sweetened soy sauce and sometimes dried salted fish.
 Due to the time-consuming method of preparation and slow-cooking in a claypot, customers may have to wait a period of time (typically 15–30 minutes) before the dish is ready.